SaharaScriptersDocs/ss_chargingkiosk/README.md

 - This script is not a phone script; you must purchase [**lb-phone**](https://lbscripts.com/phone) separately for it to function.
 - The script is encrypted using the <u>FiveM Asset Escrow</u> system.
-- If you are subscribed to the monthly plan, please wait for your current subscription to expire before purchasing the lifetime.

 ## **✨Features**